NREL/mappymatch/README.md

 Should this instalation be performed before or after navigating into the subfolder mappymatch/mappymatch?
 The environment.yml file lives in the outer directory under the primary MappyMatch folder.

 ```
 conda env create -f environment.yml

+# Is there a reason we are not using the line below?
+It allows us to specify the name and the filename in one line.
+# conda env create -n mappymatch --file environment.yml
 ```

 To activate the mappymatch environment:
 ```
 conda activate mappymatch

 ```

+Finally, be sure to change your Python interpreter path to the ./mappymatch/bin/python interpreter

 There are a couple of extras available: